immosentomppa/fullstackopen/part0/viewspadiagram.md

     server-->>browser: 200 the JSON file containing the notes deactivate server

-    Note right of browser: The browser executes the callback function that renders the notes, and starts to listen form submit in case of new posted notes.
+    Note right of browser: The browser executes the callback function that renders the notes,<br/>and starts to listen form submit in case of new posted notes.

     browser->>server: GET https://studies.cs.helsinki.fi/favicon.ico
     activate server